-Aging With Diabetes
+Aging From Diabetes

+Aging From Diabetes Shortens Your Life Span!
 There’s a huge connection between diabetes and aging.
 Having diabetes can age you an additional twenty years.
 There are many causes but also many things you can do for prevention.
 Because diabetes can take a toll on your body in many ways it’s important to fight back and early on too.
 Since it speeds up the aging process, you want to change that and slow it down.

 Life seems to go by way too fast and you don’t want to help anything that makes life pass you by even faster than it normally would.
 There are a lot of measures we can take to help to control and reverse diabetes so that we can live a healthier and longer life.
 Sometimes we don’t think about how short life is until there’s a major bump in the road.
 Type 2 diabetes is a major bump that we must avoid and go around.

 I feel that aging is not just what you see on the outside, although it’s what we and others obviously see first.
 But I think it’s important to stop the aging process that’s happening inside of us with diabetes.
 That obviously affects us on the outside as well.
 So, let’s talk about how and why diabetes affects aging and what lifestyle changes we can make to change that and be healthier, feel better, and extend our lives at the same time.